xvf17/breakfast/c/chile.md

 23 January, 2022

 Chilean breakfast: ulpo and toast.
-I like this a lot more than I expected to; it improves a lot with added milk.
+I liked this a lot more than I expected to; it improves a lot with added milk.

 [Ulpo recipe](https://www.chileanfoodandgarden.com/ulpo-chilean-recipe/)<br>